 Market Access

-globeThe Gambia is located in Western Africa and occupies an area of 11, 300 square kilometers.
-It is bordered to the north, south, and east by Senegal, and has an 80 kilometers coastline on the Atlantic Ocean to the west.
+globeThe Gambia, located in West Africa, occupies an area of 11,300 square kilometres.
+It is bordered by Senegal to the north, south, and east, and has an 80-kilometre coastline along the Atlantic Ocean to the west.

 PREFERENTIAL MARKET ACCESS AND KEY TRADE PARTNERS